-Editor's message: The Equality Act 2010 prohibits direct discrimination, indirect discrimination and victimisation because of the protected characteristic of marriage and civil partnership.
+Editor's message: The Equality Act 2010 prohibits discrimination in the workplace because of an employee's marriage or civil partner status.

-A person possesses the characteristic only if he or she is married or a civil partner.
-This means that single people, those who are living together but are not legally married or in a registered civil partnership, and those who are divorced or whose civil partnership has been dissolved, are not protected.
+As this legal protection historically developed to ensure that women could not be required to leave work on marrying, it applies to employees only if they are married or in a civil partnership.
+This means that single people, those who are living together but are not married or in a civil partnership, and those who are divorced or whose civil partnership has been dissolved, are not protected.

 Qian Mou, employment law editor

-The Court of Appeal has upheld the EAT decision that survivors' pensions do not have to take into account civil partners' pension benefits accrued before the introduction of civil partnerships on 5 December 2005.
+The Supreme Court has overturned the Court of Appeal's decision and held that civil partners and same-sex spouses are entitled to pension benefits accrued before the introduction of civil partnerships on 5 December 2005.

 The Employment Appeal Tribunal has held that the Equality Act 2010 does not breach EU law by denying a couple in a civil partnership accrual of benefits to which married couples were entitled under a pension scheme.